German Federal Ministry for the Environment, Nature Conservation, and Nuclear Safety

 Principal Office: Germany

-The German Ministry for the Environment, Nature Conservation, and Nuclear Safety (BMU) was established in 1986.
-The BMU has the lead role for developing the environmental policies of the German federal government.
+The German Ministry for the Environment, Nature Conservation, and Nuclear Safety (BMUB) was established in 1986.
+The BMUB has the lead role for developing the environmental policies of the German federal government.

-Internationally, the BMU engages with the European Union on issues of European environmental policy and standards.
+Internationally, the BMUB engages with the European Union on issues of European environmental policy and standards.

-Additionally, BMU supports initiatives at the global level that include the International Climate Initiative (ICI).
+Additionally, BMUB supports initiatives at the global level that include the International Climate Initiative (ICI).
 The ICI makes grants for climate projects in developing, newly industrializing, and transition countries.

 Grant Programs for Agriculture, Energy, Environment, Natural Resources